 9. All films must have been produced and completed in the 12 months prior to the film festival.

 10. Students will submit their films via FilmFreeway.com without charge.
 After the posted deadline, films may still be submitted until the "late deadline" and will be subjected to a small "late deadline" fee.

 11. Films will be previewed and judged by event organizers.
 We reserve the right to refuse any film on any grounds.

 12. Students will agree to release their films for viewing by a general audience.
 As this year the CSFF will be streaming live, selected films will be broadcast on the internet and also made available on the Festival website after the conclusion of the festival.

 13. Selected films will be listed on the website and filmmakers will be notified via email within two weeks prior to the festival.
 Filmmakers are encouraged to attend the festival.
 Filmmakers do not need to be present to win some of the awards.
 However, the Best Film and other specific categories with monetary awards may be subjected to regional constraints and attendance requirements (see #15).

 14. Prizes will be awarded by the festival after being judged by an impartial panel whose decisions will be final.
 Awards will be given for Best in Film, Audience Choice, Best Foreign Film and Best National Film.
-Addition prizes may be awarded for Best Documentary.
+Additional prizes may be awarded for Best Documentary.
 In addition, there may be awards given for Best Cinematography, Best Directing, Best Editing and Best Performance.
 Entries will be judged on technical, creative and content elements.

-17. Preference will be given to local films for inclusion for public screening in the festival on April 20, 2018.
+16. Preference will be given to local films for inclusion for public screening in the festival at Elk Grove High School.
 Unfortunately, we will not be able to show all selected films at the festival due to time constraints.